Deep Learning Foundation Models from Classical Molecular Descriptors: Methods

 Figure \ref{fig:workflow} visualizes the workflow for the present study.
-Each descriptor represents some algorithm operating on the molecular graph.
+The pre-training dataset was developed by randomly selecting 1 million molecules from PubChem \cite{pubchem} and calculating their molecular descriptors using \mordred{} \cite{mordred}.
+Each descriptor represents a deterministic algorithm operating on the molecular graph.
 These can be as simple as counting the presence of common functional groups and as complex as performing repeated shortest-path graph navigation, as in the Wiener index \cite{wiener_index}.
-There are even 'parameterized' descriptors based on externally estimated sub-properties, such as atomic volume, as used in the molecular McGowan Volume descriptor \cite{mcgowan_volume}.
-Thus, during pre-training \chemprop{} 'learns' to calculate descriptors in the FNN, and we reuse the LR during fine-tuning.
-See Appendix \ref{training_details} for more information about the implementation of model training.
+There are also parameterized descriptors based on externally estimated sub-properties, such as atomic volume, as used in the molecular McGowan Volume descriptor \cite{mcgowan_volume}.
+The resulting dataset was stored in the Zarr format \cite{zarr} to enable efficient, high-throughput loading during training and has been made publicly available (see Section \ref{data_avail}).

-Given that the descriptors being predicted as part of this workflow can themselves be used as molecular embeddings, such as with \fastprop{} \cite{fastprop}, we also sought to train a model that is trained to ingest this embedding and reproduce it.
-This is analogous to other SMILES-based foundation models such as ChemBERTa \cite{chemberta}, which ingest SMILES strings and are pre-trained to reproduce them using Masked Language Modeling.
-To that end, we use the \mlpplr{} as described by \citeauthor{mlp_plr} as an autoencoder during pre-training.
-This is because it shows state-of-the-art performance relative to MLPs and is competitive with the more complex transformer methods.
-Also important is that the initial PLR embedding step of the input increases the dimension of the latent representation without allowing for a direct copy operation, preventing the model from learning the identity function during pre-training.
-See Appendix \ref{training_details} for more information.

-Finally, as another baseline, we use \texttt{scikit-learn}'s Principal Component Analysis (PCA) \cite{sklearn} in combination with a Multi Layer Perceptron (MLP), dubbed \pcamlp{}, to first project the many features into a smaller dimension and then regress the projected hyper-descriptors.
-The key idea with this method is that, given the high dimensionality of the \mordred{} feature set ($1,613$) the use of dimensionality reduction will decrease the required number of features in the downstream model and thus improve performance.
-This method can be used both on the pre-calculated large set of descriptors (\pcamlp{} Pre-fitted) or on the fine-tuning dataset only (\pcamlp{}); both are done here.